scottzach1/Project-Beans/project_requirement/project-requirement.md

 This section outlines how specific requirements of the avionics package will be verified.
 Where possible this includes testable and measurable acceptance criteria.

 ### 4.1 External Interfaces
+The requirements for assessing whether the individual external interfaces can be verified are listed.
 #### Radio Antenna
 For the radio antenna to be verified it must meet the following criteria.
 The radio antenna upon request from the base station should be able to transmit the geograhical location data and be recieved at the base station without error.
 The radio antenna must also have the capacity to receive and respond to three destinct commands and provide live telemetry of at least one flight critical variable at least twice a second.